 Have a question for Hungry Girl?
 Send it in!
 She answers two new Qs each week (but cannot respond to emails personally).

 Did a friend send you this?
 SIGN UP NOW & get your very own DAILY Tips & Tricks!

-Having mail issues?Click here for a printable, text-only version of this email.
-And click here for an HTML version.
+Having mail issues?Click here for an HTML version.

 **The PointsPlus® values for these products and/or recipes were calculated by Hungry Girl and are not an endorsement or approval of the product, recipe or its manufacturer or developer by Weight Watchers International, Inc., the owner of the PointsPlus® registered trademark.